What Do Car Rotors Do? Function, Types, Signs of Wear & Replacement Cost

 Are expensive rotors worth the cost?

-Yes, quality rotors last longer, perform better, and enhance safety.
-Cheap rotors may save money upfront but can wear out faster and compromise braking.
+Yes.
+Quality rotors last longer, perform more consistently, and generate less noise.
+Cheap rotors may save money upfront but wear out faster and compromise braking safety.